taixingbi/coding-test/intro.md

  #### what I do in Kaden
  I am fullstack engineer.
  ##### Backend
+ I work on rest API.
 Backend language use python/Java, framework use Django/Flask and Spring boot.
-I work on rest API, database, and video analysis.

  ###### Database
  relational database: Mysql and Nosql: MogoDB.